 Main Outcome Measures:

 The percentage of initial test torque calculated for the exercise was recorded for each exercise and torque produced was normalized to body weight.

 The average percentage of maximal isometric force that was used to initiate exercises was 30 ± 7% of test torque.

 This provides clinicians with an objective target load to start elastic resistance training.
 Individual variations will occur but utilization of a load cell during elastic resistance provides objective documentation of exercise progression.

 The project described was supported by the both Patterson Medical Supply Inc. and NIH National Center for Advancing Translational Sciences through grant number UL1TR000117 and UL1TR001998.

-Picha, Kelsey J. and Uhl, Timothy L., "Calculation of Resistive Loads for Elastic Resistive Exercises" (2017).
-Rehabilitation Sciences Faculty Publications.
+Picha, Kelsey J. and Uhl, Timothy L., "Calculation of Resistive Loads for Elastic Resistive Exercises" (2018).
+Physical Therapy Faculty Publications.
 84.

 Published in Journal of Sport Rehabilitation, v.
 27, issue 2, p.
 1-7.